The Mazzini-Cutler Case

 But then, what was important in his quote was to play the music “with passion”, a thing that Katerina and I did.

-However, as mentioned, music is made of many parameters at the same time.
+But, as mentioned, music is made of many parameters at the same time.
 Pitches (or notes) are only one of them.
 Rhythm is equally as important as sounds.
-Other crucially important parameters are implicitly present in everything we listen to: melody, register, volume, expression (as in tempo, dynamics and articulation), timbre, texture and form.
+But other crucially important parameters are implicitly present in everything we listen to: melody, register, volume, expression (as in tempo, dynamics and articulation), timbre, texture and form.
 All of these parameters, except notes and, partially, register, were rightly performed in our version.

-Therefore, we should always ask ourselves, what are the most important features of a piece?
+Therefore we should always ask ourselves, what are the most important features of a piece?
 Is it its expression?
-Or rhythm?
+Or its rhythm?

 A similar thing happened to us: I kept exactly the same shape of each melody, but without playing the specific notes!
 Was it a lucky incident?
 Probably yes.

-But if I managed to get away with murder this easy, maybe this story is actually a cautionary tale to all musicians: notes are not everything.
+But if I managed to get away “with murder” this easily, maybe this story is actually a cautionary tale to all classical and contemporary music players: notes are not everything.
 In fact, sometimes, they do not matter at all.

-A dear friend of mine, the Ravenna-based bass clarinet player Zecone Da Barga, had a similar problem with this piece.
-He completely misread the score, and practised it a third higher than what should have been done.
-After so much work done together with his music partner Regina Strinasacchi, he decided to publish the third movement anyway, unbeknownst to everybody but me.
+A dear friend of mine, the Ravenna- based bass clarinet player Zecone Da Barga, had a similar problem with this piece.
+He completely misread the score, and practised it a third higher than what should be done.
+But after so much work done together with his music partner Regina Strinasacchi, he decided to publish the third movement, unbeknownst to everybody but me.
 Here you can check his version out!